 If so, I’d suggest buying one of our replica trees from the region where you grew up as everything about them should seem familiar to you.
 If you grew up on the West Coast, I’d recommend the BH Noble Fir.
 If you grew up in New England or the Philly-NYC corridor, I’d recommend the BH Balsam Fir.
 If you grew up along the Atlantic Seaboard or in Florida, then the BH Fraser Fir.
 Anywhere else, I’d suggest the BH Blue Spruce.

-If you didn’t grow up with a real tree, then I’d recommend the Vermont White Spruce (you just can’t go wrong with this tree – it is full, gorgeous, and versatile) or the BH Noble Fir (note it is a green-gray color).
+If you didn’t grow up with a real tree, then I’d recommend the Vermont White Spruce (you just can’t go wrong with this tree—it is full, gorgeous, and versatile) or the BH Noble Fir (note it is a green-gray color).
 The BH Blue Spruce (a blue-green color) is pretty awesome, too.
-All three of these trees are terrific for hanging lots of ornaments, and easy to “fluff” to be super full and lush.
+All three of these Balsam Hill Christmas trees are terrific for hanging lots of ornaments and are easy to “fluff” to be super full and lush.

 2. Do you like to buy the latest trend?